-‘They’ve been through a lot’: Focus on military teen mental health could help with troop retention - NewsBreak
+‘They’ve been through a lot’: focus on military teen mental health could help with troop retention - NewsBreak

+Some teenagers in military families need more help dealing with mental health concerns, according to new data from the National Military Family Association.
 Advocates sat down with us to talk about the results of the 2023 Military Teen Experience Survey for the first time.
-The survey was done with Bloom, an organization for military teens created by military teens.
+The survey was done with Bloom, which is an organization for military teens, created by military teens.

 “Some of them were born into the military and lived with their family through every stage of that military life and they’ve been through a lot,” she described.